Note: This article was originally posted on August 13, 2023, and was updated and reposted on November 25, 2025

 A Smoothie as “Pre-Chewed” Food

-Instead of throwing some fruit, veggies and protein powder into a blender, why not eat a half cup of berries, with a cup of cottage cheese or plain Greek yogourt, and grab a handful of snap peas for the low carb veggies, instead?
-This is a quick, light meal that has all the protein and leucine required for adults to preserve their muscle mass — and there is no blender to clean, afterwards!
+Instead of throwing fruit, veggies, and protein powder into a blender, reach for half a cup of berries to put over top a cup of cottage cheese or plain Greek yogourt with a few spoons of hemp hearts, and grab a handful of snap peas or baby carrots.
+This quick, light meal that has the protein and leucine adults need to preserve their muscle mass — and there is no blender to clean afterwards!

 I understand that not everyone who wants to eat healthy loves to cook.
-I often design Meal Plans for people based on easy-to-obtain foods that require minimum preparation and little to no cooking.
-Whether you love to cook or can’t be bothered, I can help.
+I am experienced at designing Meal Plans using readily available foods that require minimal preparation and little to no cooking.
+Whether you love to cook or prefer simplicity, I can help.
+You can learn more under the Services tab.

 To your good health,